krausest/js-framework-benchmark/README.md

 ## 2.7 [Optional] Building and running the benchmarks for all frameworks

-This is not for the faint at heart.
-You can build all frameworks simply by issuing:
+This is not for the faint at heart. **Please read the security advice before running this command.**
+You can build all frameworks by issuing:

 ```
 cd ..